 For the Avocado Sauce

-• 12 ounces salsa verde, homemade or store bought
+• 12 ounces salsa verde , homemade or store bought

-• 2 small avocado, or one large
+• 2 small avocados, or one large

 • 2 teaspoons roasted chicken better than bouillon

-• 1/2 to 1 cup water, to desired thinness
+• 1/2 cup water, plus an extra 1/2 cup, to desired thinness

 Instructions